 Brandon has been a member of CTI’s board since February of 2018.
 Brandon is proud to be part of CTI and believes that it is doing important work in the community, both through its client outreach programs and its training of staff and volunteers in other such programs.
 In his role as a Board member, Brandon shares his legal expertise, especially on questions that relate to commercial matters and human resources issues.

-Chris holds a PhD in History (Western University), has obtained the Project Manager Job Skills Certification from Rutgers University, and recently earned his Chartered Director designation from the Directors College (McMaster University).
-He is the co-author of several academic books on the history of vocational education and the role of culture in organizations.
+Chris holds a PhD in History (Western University), has obtained the Project Manager Job Skills Certification from Rutgers University, and earned his Chartered Director designation from the Directors College (McMaster University).

 Currently, Ian is responsible for content development and technical review of various Professional Development initiatives.
 Prior to his current role, Ian worked in the Audit and Compliance functions at TD Bank, as well as PricewaterhouseCoopers (PwC) where he obtained his CPA, CA designation.